 - once the prints are non-sticky and without yellowing, nor embrittlement, the optimum settings have been determined

-*Note: The optimum time will need to be determined by experimentation since depends on many variables beyond our control, such as the resin, the printing and light box specifications, light power and wavelength, etc.
+*Note: The optimum time for curing the resin needs to be determined by experimentation since depends on many variables beyond our control, such as the printer, printing and light box specifications and settings, light power, wavelength, exposure times, total energy dosage, etc.

 Discover how method 1 and 2 compare to the cleaning with conventional alcohols which cause matting, whitening, and embrittlement to prints: Comparison of different methods for cleaning and post processing 3D printed resins